lowrycito/handbook/pages/study-manual-general-handbook-10-aaronic-priesthood.md

 #### Service and Activities

 The bishopric and youth quorum leaders, supported by advisers, plan service and activities.
-These should help accomplish the work of salvation and exaltation.
+These should help accomplish God’s work of salvation and exaltation.
 Service and activities should build testimonies, strengthen families, foster quorum unity, and provide opportunities to bless others.
 They should be balanced among four areas of personal growth: spiritual, social,